gberlu/gberlu.net/content/post/evidence-on-drugs/index.md

 [^fn7]: Berlusconi G. (2021).
 [Come at the king, you best not miss: criminal network adaptation after law enforcement targeting of key players](https://gberlu.netlify.app/publication/berlusconi_2021/). *Global Crime*, published online on 9 December 2021.

 [^fn8]: Bright, David A., and Jordan J. Delaney.
 ‘Evolution of a Drug Trafficking Network: Mapping Changes in Network Structure and Function across Time’. *Global Crime* 14, no. 2–3 (2013): 238–60.

+[^fn9]: Bouchard, Martin.
+‘On the Resilience of Illegal Drug Markets’. *Global Crime* 8, no. 4 (2007): 325–44.

+[^fn10]: Duijn, Paul A. C., Victor Kashirin, and Peter M. A. Sloot.
+‘The Relative Ineffectiveness of Criminal Network Disruption’. *Scientific Reports* 4 (2014): 4238.

+[^fn11]: Aziani A., Berlusconi G. and Giommoni L. (2019).
+[A quantitative application of enterprise and social embeddedness theories to the transnational trafficking of cocaine in Europe](https://gberlu.netlify.app/publication/aziani_et_al_2019/). *Deviant Behaviour*, published online on 18 August 2019.

+[^fn12]: Giommoni L., Aziani A. and Berlusconi G. (2017).
+[How do illicit drugs move across countries?
+A network analysis of the heroin supply to Europe](https://gberlu.netlify.app/publication/giommoni_et_al_2017/). *Journal of Drug Issues* 47(2): 217-240.

+[^fn13]: Giommoni L., Berlusconi G. and Aziani A. (2021).
+[Interdicting international drug trafficking: A network approach for coordinated and targeted interventions](https://gberlu.netlify.app/publication/giommoni_et_al_2021/). *European Journal on Criminal Policy and Research*, published online on 8 February 2021.

+[^fn14]: Duijn, Paul A. C., Victor Kashirin, and Peter M. A. Sloot.
+‘The Relative Ineffectiveness of Criminal Network Disruption’. *Scientific Reports* 4 (2014): 4238.

+[^fn15]: Berlusconi G. (2021).
+[Come at the king, you best not miss: criminal network adaptation after law enforcement targeting of key players](https://gberlu.netlify.app/publication/berlusconi_2021/). *Global Crime*, published online on 9 December 2021.

+[^fn16]: Giommoni L., Berlusconi G. and Aziani A. (2021).
+[Interdicting international drug trafficking: A network approach for coordinated and targeted interventions](https://gberlu.netlify.app/publication/giommoni_et_al_2021/). *European Journal on Criminal Policy and Research*, published online on 8 February 2021.

+[^fn17]: Reuter P. (2017).
+Creating a drug law enforcement research agenda. *International Journal of Drug Policy*, 41: 160-161.